ferozed/mask-json-field-transform/README.md

 There are two concrete subclasses depending on whether you want to use it on Key or Value:

-`io.github.ferozed.kafka.connect.MaskJsonField.Value` -> Use for operations on Kafka message values.
+`io.github.ferozed.kafka.connect.transforms.MaskJsonField$Value` -> Use for operations on Kafka message values.
-`io.github.ferozed.kafka.connect.MaskJsonField.Key` -> Use for operation on Kafka message keys.
+`io.github.ferozed.kafka.connect.transforms.MaskJsonField$Key` -> Use for operation on Kafka message keys.

 It will then mask out a field from the payload and return it.